DH-code-space/IISRapi/README.md

 # Introduction
-This package helps you adding punctuation and named entity recognition(ner) to Ming-Shilu, it also shows the position where ner or punctuation is used.
+This package helps you add punctuation and named entity recognition(ner) to Ming-Shilu, it also shows the position where ner or punctuation is used.
 # Installation
 ```
 pip install IISRapi